TJourde/excel2web2py/README.md

 You are on the main page.
 You can log in yourself with the button on the top-right corner.
 If you are logged (not implemented yet to help testing), you will see a form appear.
-If you click it, you can select an excel file you want to upload.
+If you click it, you can select an excel file/image you want to upload.
 Click "Submit"; a message will appear to tell you if everything ran smoothly.
-A new button should appear in the menu with the name of your file.
+A new button should appear in the menu with the name of your excel file.
 Click it then select one of your sheet; you will be redirected to its page.

 ###Viewing data